urgent/thisbounty.com-events/README.md

 - Design tokens not extracted by diez, for instance borders

 - Diez compile to webpack build.
 Need to add to webpack externals to build.

+- Storybook does not detect compiled diez module from Github package registry